Ricardo Oreja Elósegui: Civil War

 None of the sources consulted provides information whether Oreja was engaged in the Carlist conspiracy against the republic or whether he was active during the July coup.
 It is neither clear whether at the outbreak of the Civil War he resided in Vascongadas or in Madrid; it is known that his wife was trapped in the capital.
 Gipuzkoa was seized by the Nationalists in the late summer of 1936, but there is no data on Oreja until the spring of 1937.
 In late May of that year the Popular Tribunal of Bilbao, still held by the Republicans, tried him and some other personalities in absentia; they were charged with subversive activities against established legal authorities.
 Oreja was declared guilty of preparing a military rebellion and sentenced to 20 years imprisonment.

 While Oreja's trial was in course in Republican Bilbao, he resided some 40 km away but across the frontline, in the Nationalist-held Gipuzkoan Mondragón.
 Unión Cerrajera as a large metalworking company which employed some 900 people turned vital for the Nationalist arms industry, and Oreja as president of its board remained heavily engaged in the task of re-shaping the production to suit military needs of the army.
 His role at the helm of UC translated into important position within the nascent provincial Francoist regime; he remained in touch with Jefé Provincial of the emergent state party Falange Española Tradicionalista and took part in some official acts, like granting the status of tenientes honoriarios to all Carlist veterans from the Third Carlist War.

 Until mid-war Oreja did not assume any position within the Nationalist administration and maintained low public profile.
 It is not clear whether this strategy was related to his wife having been first imprisoned and then held under police surveillance in Madrid.
 Released from prison in early 1937 she remained in very poor health and was under intense medical care.
 Officials of the Basque government, including secretariat of the prime minister José Aguirre and the Republican minister of justice Manuel Irujo, were engaged in efforts to issue Carmen Aspiunza a passport and to secure her exit from the Republican zone; it is not identified what backstage mechanism triggered this intervention.
 However, the minister of interior Julián Zugazagoitia opposed the plan and suggested that Oreja's wife be held in Madrid awaiting a would-be exchange for a Republican figure in Nationalists’ captivity.
-Eventually, Aspiunza passed away in Madrid in the spring of 1938.
+Eventually, Aspiunza died in Madrid in the spring of 1938.

 In May 1938 latest Oreja was nominated to the Gipuzkoan Comisión Gestora, a provincial body appointed by the regime and supposed to temporarily replace the dissolved elected self-governmental structure, Diputación Provincial.
 It is not clear how long Oreja remained within the Comisión; local press provided the related information scarcely and not later than in 1938.
 He was rather routinely reported as president of Consejo de Administración of Unión Cerrajera; in 1939 he set up Escuela de Aprendices de la Unión Cerrajera, a vocational school operated by the company.